loveencounterflow/coffeelibre/README.md

   * `importClass`
   * `XSCRIPTCONTEXT`
   * `UnoRuntime`
-  * `Global` (not shown here)

-  are not part of standard JavaScript (why the OOo folks chose to distribute their custom facilities in no
+  are not part of standard JavaScript but so-called 'host objects'.
-    less than four different objects i have no clue).

 #### XXXXXXXXX